 Veterans please join Kelly for a FREE yoga class each Wednesday evening from 6:30 pm – 7:45 pm.
-The class is hosted at Nick’s Pro Fitness 2932 Evergreen Parkway in Evergreen, Co.
+The class is hosted at Buchanan Rec Center, 32003 Ellingwood Trail Evergreen, CO.
 The goal of this class is to provide more comfort in the body and ease in the mind.
 A class will typically consist of 5 minutes of breath work, 50 minutes spent in the physical poses of yoga and 15 minutes of guided relaxation.

 For more free Veterans yoga classes available throughout Denver and Golden, please visit Come Back Yoga

 There is a lot of research and science behind why yoga and mediation bring comfort to the body and ease in the mind.
 Those with PTSD may experience physical reactions in their body because it is getting “hijacked” by their brain.
 This is a completely normal reaction to and result of the abnormal situations our veterans found themselves in during their service.
 Breath work and the physical practice of yoga have been shown to induce the body's relaxation response, increase heart rate variability and create "vagal tone."
 Low heart rate variability has been found in those with PTSD.
 The physical practice of yoga can provide veterans with an opportunity to increase activity in the parasympathetic nervous system - the rest, replace and recover system of the body.